 A wide range of features in our education program are incorporated, including music and movement, Foundation Skills, and the ‘You Can Do It’ program to nurture the development of your child’s social and emotional competencies.
 Your child will also be learning early stage 21st Century Learning Skills – Creative Thinking, Critical Thinking, Communicating and Collaborating.
 These skills are vital for successful formal learning in the changing world of education.

 Cherry.bytes gives children the opportunity and confidence to recognise and build on their interests, knowledge, abilities and experiences.
 It’s inspiring to see how it encourages the use of language, builds personal confidence and persistence, and allows creativity to flourish.
 The look of amazement and delight on the children’s faces when they view their creations is priceless!
 Better still, their projects can be shared with families via Educa’s online portfolios.

 Tips for Parents and Families

-- The keys to beneficial technology time are interactivity and adult participation.
-Good educational apps or computer programs should build on parent involvement and facilitate conversations between parents and children.
+- Interactivity and adult participation are key to ensuring technology time is beneficial.
+Good educational apps or computer programs should build on parent involvement and facilitate conversations between parents and children as they co-view.

 - Screen viewing time needs to beregulated, as children become passive or inactive when they spend too much time on a tablet, smartphone or watching TV.
 Current health regulations suggest time spent using digital media for entertainment purposes should be limited to one hour per day for children 2 to 5 years of age.

 The Story Behind Cherry.bytes